debaksen/IOT-Projects/README.md

 # Internet of Things Projects
   This repository contains all the projects that i have worked on.
-The projects includes the use of several Microcontrollers like Arduino, Node MCU and also Single board computers i.e those which are neither Microcontroller nor Microprocessor like Raspberry Pi for and they helped me to get a major experience in the field of IOT.
+The projects includes the use of several Microcontrollers like Arduino, Node MCU and also Single board computers i.e those which are neither Microcontroller nor Microprocessor like Raspberry Pi and they helped me to get a major experience in the field of IOT.

 ### Disclaimer